-Madrid, Spain, 1955
+Madrid, Spain, 1955.

-He is the chairman of Cerealto SIRO Foods, a business group in the food sector, and a member of the Governing Board of the Spanish Commercial Coding Association (Asociación Española de Codificación Comercial) (AECOC).
+He is the chairman of Ceralto Spain Foods, S.A., the parent company of the Siro Group, a business group in the food sector, and a member of the Governing Board of the Spanish Commercial Coding Association (Asociación Española de Codificación Comercial) (AECOC).